gbdev/pandocs/content/Video_Display.md

 When the display is disabled, both VRAM and OAM are accessible at any time.
-The downside is that the screen is blank (white) during this period, so that disabling the display would be recommended only during initialization.
+The downside is that the screen is blank (white) during this period, so disabling the display would be recommended only during initialization.

 :::